NormalVR/Normcore-Documentation/src/architecture/transport.md

 **First, implementing all of WebRTC from scratch is almost impossible.** WebRTC has lots of *incredibly useful features*, but all these features take an *incredibly long time* to implement.
 Further, each implementation of WebRTC needs to be made compliant with other implementations or it will not be able to support browsers and other clients.
 This places an obvious barrier on WebRTC access.

 **Second, using an off-the-shelf implementation is notoriously difficult.** The only viable option for implementing WebRTC is to compile from an existing implementation, such as Google’s libwebrtc.
 Google’s libwebrtc implements the full WebRTC protocol—but it is not easy to use.
-Many developers would [rather rewrite their own protocols from scratch](https://gafferongames.com/post/why_cant_i_send_udp_packets_from_a_browser/) than try to get WebRTC to compile.
-For those developers who still want to use WebRTC, [entire companies are dedicated solely to compiling it for them](https://webrtcbydralex.com/index.php/2018/10/14/libwebrtc-is-open-source-how-hard-can-it-be/).
+Many developers would [rather rewrite their own protocols from scratch](https://gafferongames.com/post/why_cant_i_send_udp_packets_from_a_browser/#what-about-webrtc) than try to get WebRTC to compile.
+For those developers who still want to use WebRTC, [entire companies are dedicated solely to compiling it for them](https://web.archive.org/web/20181020093837/https://webrtcbydralex.com/index.php/2018/10/14/libwebrtc-is-open-source-how-hard-can-it-be/).

-// TODO: It looks like this webrtcbyalex.com domain is expired - can we use another source?

 Compare WebRTC to a car engine.
 It would be an engine robust enough to power a top-of-the-line, Formula One racecar (Google Chrome is the racecar in this case).
 If you want to build a great car yourself, you might want that engine for yourself.
 But you can only have it if you are able to remove it from the racecar and install it in your own car.
 To install it, you need to unhook everything, reconfigure the space under the hood of your own vehicle, and find all the parts needed to reconnect the engine in its new home.